oracle/docker-images/OracleAnalytics/README.md

 ### Using a database container

 In the above example, `DB_HOST` specifies the hostname for the database instance.
-If a database container is used, then a docker user-defined network must be set up as a pre-requisite, or the legacy `--link` feature used.
+If a database container is used, then a container user-defined network must be set up as a pre-requisite, or the legacy `--link` feature used.

 For instance, create a user-defined network using the bridge driver: